VerttiMikael/Financial-Analysis-Report/README.md

 ![Financial Dashboard](/Dashboard/PowerBi_relationship.png)

 ### Adding a new column for specifying the product type
 For the reason of the default product types only having 4 different alternatives and not giving enough insight on the sales performance between different products, added a column that specifies products to more appropriate categories.
-Made it in Production.Product table and named the column ProductionCategory.
+Made it in Production.Product table and named the column ProductCategory.

 ## Data Source